rmorshea/pybooster/docs/src/concepts.md

         assert get_auth() is get_auth()
 ```

-You can, instead or additionally, override the current values for a dependencies by
+You can also override the current values by passing a tuple with the dependency and its
-passing a mapping of dependency types to desired values under the `values` keyword:
+value to the `shared` context manager:

 ```python
 from dataclasses import dataclass